tick4441/banBTP/README.md

 # bananaBTP
  A FREE open-source chatbot that is local and offline.
-W.I.P

- BananaBTP - A open source chatbot. work in progress...
+ BananaBTP - A open source chatbot.

+ currently completed.

 This chatbot is extremely lightweight and easy to use. being based on a super small RNN model that can run on low ram.